Last Updated on

 - Table Mountain

 If you haven’t seen the list before, you might be scratching your head about some of these.
 Jeju Island?
 Puerto Princesa Underground River?
-If you think about it a bit more you’ll probably realize that a bunch of things are missing: The Grand Canyon, the Galapagos Islands, Victoria Falls, Ngorongoro Crater, and Mount Everest just to name a few.
+If you think about it a bit more, you’ll probably realize that a bunch of things are missing:

-- Puerto Princessa Underground River: I’ve been there.
+- Puerto Princesa Underground River: I’ve been there.
 It is interesting, but probably not even the most significant natural site in the Philippines.
 I’d put the Taal Volcano above it and maybe the Chocolate Hills.
 Yes, it is the longest underground river in the world, but I’m not sure that is that big of a deal.
 Filipinos are notorious for voting in online polls.
-If it is something which can be spun as a matter of national pride, Filipinos will come out in force online, which is exactly what they did here.
+If it is something that can be spun as a matter of national pride, Filipinos will come out in force online, which is exactly what they did here.

 - Jeju Island.
 Maybe the worst selection on the list.
-South Korea is a big rich country and the government put on a HUGE campaign to get people to vote….and vote they did.
-I actually considered visiting Jeju Island when I was in South Korea but passed because I thought there were better things to see.
+South Korea is a big rich country and the government put on a HUGE campaign to get people to vote—and vote they did.
+I actually considered visiting Jeju Island when I was in South Korea, but I passed because I thought there were better things to see.
 This has always been a marginal vacation destination for Koreans and through sheer force of will, they got it listed as a UNESCO site (justifiable) and now this.
 Also, if you don’t know, South Korea is one of the most wired countries on Earth, and this New 7 Wonders of Nature allowed online voting.
 Doh.

 - Komodo Island.
 I’ll grant you that Komodo Dragons are cool, but no one would care about the island if they weren’t there.
 Again, I don’t think it is even the most significant thing in Indonesia.
 Mount Bromo and Ujung Kulon National Park are probably more interesting, and that doesn’t even include the amazing things in Sumatra, Borneo or Papua.